g7eternal/some-kind-of-chat-survey-website/README.md

 Wow, what a new and original idea of a website!
 Surely nobody has ever made this one before.

+You can play around with this application here: [not chat.vote](https://g7eternal.com/not-chat-vote/)

 ## How to setup

 Here's a simple way to run app locally.